jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  I still need a way to convert a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ to a number.
+  I need a way to convert a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ to a number.

-* I want to try one of the :doc:`methods </functions/functions>` listed from ``test_string_methods_and_attributes`` to see if it will get me closer to a solution, but it seems looking at the names listed might not be enough since I do not know what they do.
+* I want to try one of the :doc:`methods </functions/functions>` listed from ``test_string_methods_and_attributes`` to see if it will get me closer to a solution, but looking at the names listed does not give me enough information since I do not know what they do.
 I check the `python documentation <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ for extra details by using the `help <https://docs.python.org/3/library/functions.html?highlight=dir#help>`_ system

   .. code-block:: python